 Plan to be at your appointment for a minimum of one hour.
-Please arrive 10 minutes ahead of time.
+Please arrive 10 minutes ahead of your scheduled appointment.

 Bring with you to your appointment:

 - Any eye drop medications you are taking

 - Your glasses and contacts, including contact lens packaging if you wear contacts